ocaml-ppx/ocamlformat/HACKING.jst.md

    This may require changes to other `lib/` modules, such as `Ast.ml` and `Sugar.ml`.

-5. Make the minimal changes to `parser-recovery` in order to get `ocamlformat` to compile.
-We do not use this feature within Jane Street (and it will be removed when merging with upstream), and so we're just keeping it on life support.
-Expend no extra effort here!

-6. Add tests.
+5. Add tests.
 Get them to pass.
 See the "Testing" section below.

 Testing
 -------

 To just run your built ocamlformat against a file manually, run `dune exec ocamlformat -- --enable-outside-detected-project path/to/your/file.ml`.

-If you want to see the parsed source ocamlformat produces internally, use `dune exec -- tools/printast/printast.exe path/to/your/file.ml`.

 Run the tests with `dune test`.
 There are two kinds of tests: